 Economy, Business and Investment

 Batac is predominantly agricultural where rice and garlic (Bawang) are the main products.
-Root crops and vegetables are also produced but on a small scale.
-Some farmers also raise livestock, hogs, and poultry.
+Root crops and vegetables are also produced but not on a commercial scale.
+Some farmers also raise livestock, hogs, and poultry to supplement their income.

-The government is encouraging the development of cottage industries as well as tourism as additional sources of income.
+The government is encouraging the development of cottage industries as well as tourism to generate more employment.

 The Central Bank of the Philippines Cash Unit operates in the Batac City Government Center.
 Other private banks also has established branches in the city.
 The city’s growth has attracted investors who built the Plaza Maestro Complex, a local shopping center that complements the city public market as the focal point of the city’s economy.